 We’re big fans of Fanakapan’s hyper-realistic helium balloon 3D graffiti-inspired murals and our favourite lurks just off Heneage Street.

 It’s a magnificent piece of street art in a yard adjacent to the 5th Base Gallery.
-A little tricky to find, we have marked its location clearly on the Shoreditch Street Art map above.
+Although it can be a bit tricky to find, we have marked its location clearly on the Shoreditch Street Art map above.

 20. FASHION STREET